LAKE HAVASU CITY 2026 ELECTION

 HOW DO I RUN FOR OFFICE?

-If you are interested in running for office of Mayor or Councilmember in the 2026 Fall August/November Elections, please contact the City Clerk’s office (928) 453-4142 for more information on candidate packets and requirements.
+If you are interested in running for office of Mayor or Councilmember in the 2026 Fall August/November Elections, please contact the City Clerk’s office (928) 453-4142 to make an appointment.

 A candidate for city office must meet the following qualifications as set forth in ARS § 9-232: